How to Build Confidence in Others

 It's important that all of us celebrate the success we've achieved, because recognition of success builds self-confidence.

 Whenever your people accomplish a goal or hit a key target, celebrate with them!
-Reward them with a party at the office, or even do something small like bringing in cookies or cake.
+Reward them with a team dinner, or even gift them tickets to an event they would enjoy.
 At the very least, congratulate them on their success, and let them know how much you appreciate their hard work.

 It's also important to keep your team excited about what they're doing.
 Celebrating success helps with this, but keeping motivation high long-term is key to building a team with high confidence levels.
 You can learn more about this in our article on the Sirota Three-Factor Theory, which explains the importance of fairness, achievement and a sense of camaraderie in motivating people.